Taxco Mexico: Things to Do, Where to Stay + What to Eat

 For different views of Taxco and the surrounding area, take the cable car to Hotel Montetaxco.
 Once you’re there, order dinner or a drink to take in the panoramic views of Taxco overlooking the pool.

 This is the perfect spot for sunset cocktails or a romantic evening.
-Unfortunately, the cable car was closed for maintenance when I was visiting (it had broken down a few weeks prior).
+Unfortunately, the cable car was closed for maintenance when I was visiting (it broke a few weeks prior).
 But the restaurant actually gets decent reviews for a somewhat touristy spot.

-10. Hike or Colectivo to the Christ Statue (and Swing!)
+10. Hike to the Christ Statue (and Swing!)

 The stone statue of Christ in Taxco, Mexico stands on a small podium and is backlit by the sun.